 Nope.

-Your input is required.
-YOU are required to make changes to your habits.
-But before you can implement those changes, it takes a change in your thinking, and you need to be open to doing things differently.
-Embracing a new part of your life.
-And understanding that what you choose to do, think and eat will contribute to your long-term health.
+You are required to change your habits.
+But before you can implement those changes, you need to change your thinking.
+You need to be open to doing things differently, embrace a new part of your life, and understand that what you choose to do, think, and eat will contribute to your long-term health.

 The only person who can implement those changes and strategies for well-being is you.
 Remember that it’s a marathon, not a 100m dash.